abijeet-dhillon/2d_game/README.md

 1. Clone the repository to your local machine.
 2. Compile the Java files.
 3. Run the main game class.
-4. Enjoy the adventure!
+4. Enjoy the adventure! 🎮
-Happy gaming! 🎮